jgromes/RohmMultiSensor/README.md

 ```

 The `.init()` method returns -1 in case the sensor initialization fails, this can be used to catch any errors that may occur.
-This (default) initialization should work in most cases, but in case you need to change any of the sensors' settings, please refer to the section [Library reference](#library-reference) on details of how to correctly initialize each of the supported sensors.
+This (default) initialization should work in most cases, but in case you need to change any of the sensors' settings, please refer to the [Library reference](#library-reference) on details of how to correctly initialize each of the supported sensors.

 After all the sensor have been succefully initialized, you can access their data by calling `.measure()` method.
-Please note that the return data types vary for each of the sensors, for details on all of them, please refer to the section [Library reference](#library-reference).
+Please note that the return data types vary for each of the sensors, for details on all of them, please refer to the [Library reference](#library-reference).

 ```c++
 #define INCLUDE_KX022_1020